 If you would like to receive updates on future digital agriculture opportunities please subscribe to our enewsletter.

 What if farmers know what technology they want to invest in, but it isn’t in the catalogue?

-Farmers will receive specialised support from Industry Technology Coordinators to select IoT solutions from the catalogue to match their on-farm needs.
+Farmers can access specialised support from Industry Technology Coordinators to select IoT solutions from the catalogue and approved suppliers to match their on-farm needs.

-The catalogue will contain the range of IoT technologies deemed suitable for the trial following an open market engagement process.
-It is not intended to represent all IoT technologies that are currently available on the market.
+The catalogue is not intended to represent all IoT technologies that are currently available on the market.